Hierarchical Uncertainty Estimation for Learning-based Registration in Neuroimaging: Experiments

 In~\Cref{fig:voxel_uncer}, we show, for a single subject, the error between the predicted and ground-truth coordinates along with the voxel-wise variance estimated with epistemic and aleatoric uncertainties.
 The aleatoric uncertainty highlights the cortex, which is difficult to register, as a region of high variance, whereas the epistemic uncertainty is much more noisy with less structure.
 We also quantify both the Spearman, which is more robust against outliers, and Pearson correlations between the coordinate error and the variance for both uncertainty approaches over all subjects in the validation set.
 The correlations for the aleatoric uncertainty are (\textbf{0.601 $\pm$ 0.019}) (Spearman) and (\textbf{0.476 $\pm$ 0.021}) (Pearson), which are significantly higher than the correlations for the epistemic uncertainty (0.181 $\pm$ 0.017) (Spearman) and (0.108 $\pm$ 0.012) (Pearson).
 Importantly, the aleatoric uncertainty shows a strong correlation with the coordinate prediction error in absolute terms, which allows effective downweighting of mispredicted coordinates when fitting the transformation, as shown in the next section.
 Given its superiority, we only consider the aleatoric uncertainty in the subsequent experiments.

-\myparagraph{Second-level of uncertainty: uncertainty of transforms.} As outlined in \Cref{sec:second_level}, we can visualize the uncertainty of the parametric and non-parametric transforms by plotting the diagonal of their respective covariance matrices.
+\textbf{Second-level of uncertainty: uncertainty of transforms.} As outlined in \Cref{sec:second_level}, we can visualize the uncertainty of the parametric and non-parametric transforms by plotting the diagonal of their respective covariance matrices.
 The heat maps generated in such a way are shown in \Cref{fig:uncer_second} for the B-spline basis function (10 mm spacing) coefficients and the Demons transformation (3 mm kernel).
 As for the first level, the largest variances for both transforms coincide with the cortex, which is difficult to register as it is highly folded.

 We note that the B-spline coefficients have very large variances in the background, because it is masked out in the fitting, i.e., there are no target coordinate predictions to match.
 The Spearman and Pearson correlations between variance and the coordinate prediction error are (0.619 $\pm$ 0.022) and (0.438 $\pm$ 0.020), respectively, for the Demons transformation.
 Thus, while the correlations are almost the same as for the network predicted aleatoric uncertainty, the estimate becomes more spatially coherent as shown in \Cref{fig:uncer_second}c.
 We do not compute the correlation for the variance of the B-spline coefficients as they are defined on a lower resolution grid (10 mm spacing).

 \myparagraph{Third-level uncertainty: uncertainty at downstream tasks.} To illustrate how the uncertainty could be used in a downstream task we show samples of atlas deformations and associated propagated segmentations in \Cref{fig:fit_uncer,fig:seg_uncer}.
 Both figures highlight the variability of the samples, which would have a direct effect on any downstream analysis using quantities extracted from the segmentations, e.g., regional volume \citep{desikan2009brainvols}.
 The sample-to-sample differences, along with the variance, are again concentrated on the cortex.
 This registration-based uncertainty, when not accounted for, can decrease the power of downstream statistical analyses, or be mistaken for aging effects if the registration errors correlate with age.